Master of Theology (ThM)

 - At least one ThM seminar and three electives in the students’ major field (biblical or theological/historical studies).

 - At least one-half of their coursework in 800-level courses or 900-level DMin Norms courses, with the remaining work selected from 700-level courses in biblical or theological studies (with additional requirements), or fourth-semester biblical Greek or Hebrew.

 - Demonstrate competence in two relevant ancient or modern languages (see below).

 - A thesis of 25,000-35,000 words or two additional courses approved by the ThM director.

 Students who write a thesis will have to sustain a thesis defense before the faculty of the appropriate department during the semester in which they expect to graduate.

-Students may demonstrate language competence by completing three semesters of a language at college or seminary level or by passing a reading comprehension exam.
+Students may demonstrate language competence either by completing three semesters of a language at college or seminary level, or by passing a reading comprehension exam.
 Students may, in consultation with their theses advisors, choose from Latin, Greek, Hebrew, French, or German, depending on their interests and intended research topics.
 Students planning to teach in the church often choose Greek and Hebrew.
-Students planning on doctoral study ordinarily select one ancient language (Hebrew for Old Testament, Greek for New Testament and systematic theology, and Greek or Latin for historical theology or church history) and one modern language for research (usually German for biblical studies or systematic theology, French for historical theology).
+Students planning on doctoral studies ordinarily select one ancient language (Hebrew for Old Testament, Greek for New Testament and systematic theology, and Greek or Latin for historical theology or church history) and one modern language for research (usually German for biblical studies or systematic theology, French for historical theology).
 Other languages may be substituted if the student can demonstrate the relevance of those languages for the intended thesis.

 Before beginning the thesis, students must be approved for candidacy by presenting the ThM director a 3-5 pages statement of the thesis topic and the expected (or possible) findings, along with a preliminary bibliography.
 With the written approval of the program director, the student will write a 25,000-35,000 words thesis.
 The research for the Thesis will include substantial work in both primary and secondary sources and is to involve the use of the student’s two research languages as well as English.